 The recommended protein intake for an average healthy adult is 46 grams for women and 56 grams for men.
 However, this is just the recommended minimum amount of protein.
 It does not mean that this is the optimum amount of protein required by the body.
 Per dietary guidelines, at least 10 to 35% of dietary calories need to be obtained from protein alone.
 That takes it up to 125 grams of protein daily.
 For athletes and bodybuilders, experts recommend taking 1.6 to 2.0 grams of protein per kilogram of body weight.

-Monounsaturated fats and polyunsaturated fats are the “good fats”.
+Monounsaturated fats and polyunsaturated fats are the “good fats for bodybuilding”.
 They are called so because they are good for the heart, helps to maintain cholesterol levels and overall health.
 Such good fats can help to lower the risk of heart diseases and stroke.
 It is the “bad fats” like trans and saturated fat that are responsible for many of the common health problems.
 Good fats, on the other hand, can help to maintain high levels of HDL and low levels of LDL.
 They also work to reduce blood pressure and prevent atherosclerosis.
 Some of the food items rich in good fats are

 - Olive, canola, peanut, and sesame oils